 Tinea capitis (fungal scalp) infections can have crusts, scale, and cause hair loss.

 This image displays round, scaly, slightly elevated areas on the scalp typical of tinea capitis.

-Images of Ringworm, Scalp (Tinea Capitis) (5)
+Images of Scalp Ringworm (Tinea Capitis) (5)

+Tinea capitis (fungal scalp) infections can have crusts, scale, and cause hair loss.